 The cheese planes for hard and semi hard cheeses are awesome!
 You can slice cheese in a perfect thickness.
 No more overly thick slices of cheese for sandwiches, grilled cheese, or crackers.
 A block of cheese will go much further.
 This gadget might just save you money.

 This wooden spoon is perfect for sauteing, browning meat, and stirring anything you are cooking.
-The flat edge helps scrape the bottom of the pan much better than a spoon.
+The flat edge helps scrape the bottom of the pan much more effectively than a spoon.

-These are something I don’t have yet.
 You don’t need a block of knives.
 Instead get fewer but better quality knives.
 This is something I’d do over again if I could.
 We registered for a knife block when we got married and they are all very dull.
-I can’t wait to purchase new ones.
+We started replacing our knives with the Wusthof brand.
+Next I need to get a good sharpener.
 I would buy 2 Chef’s knives, a paring knife, and a bread knife to start.
 Do you have a favorite knife brand to share?

 These are the perfect size to serve any dessert made in a pan.
 We use it all the time for sweets and main dishes.
 When mine broke a few years ago it was something that I immediately replaced.

 This gets used for pancakes, quesadillas, grilled cheese and other such items in our house.
 Whether you get stainless steel or silicone or nylon will depend on if you use non stick surfaces to cook your pancakes on.

 If you make homemade pizza, this is a must have!
 I have two and they make the best pizza crusts.
 Well worth the investment.
 I have the large round stone from Pampered Chef but you can find them many places.